berkshelf/berkshelf/_includes/index.md

 A `metadata.rb` file is assumed to be located at `~/code/nginx-cookbook/metadata.rb` describing your nginx cookbook.

-### Cookbook Source
+### Cookbook keyword

-A cookbook source is a way to describe a cookbook to install or a way to override the location of a dependency.
+The cookbook keyword is a way to describe a cookbook to install or a way to override the location of a dependency.

 Cookbook sources are defined with the format: